aldebaran/qisdk-sample-chatbot/README.md

 * Click on *Restore from zip*
 * Then follow instructions to upload the [DialogflowChatbotAgent.zip] file.

-This sample agent provides basic interaction about french wine and and some customized small talk.
+This sample agent provides fallback intents that reply to some general questions.

 ## Additional resources ##